HariniMajety/GraphicsFinal/README.md

 # ClothLab

-ClothLab is a browser-based final project for an advanced computer graphics topic: **mass-spring cloth simulation with collision handling, interactive controls, and real-time WebGL rendering**.
+ClothLab is a browser-based final project for the topic mass-spring physical simulation.
 The repository is organized as a submission-ready package with source code, a runnable demo, benchmark artifacts, a final report file, and presentation/collaboration templates.

 ## Project Scope